LeoHsiao1/pyexiv2/docs/Tutorial.md

 ## Installation

-- pyexiv2 is a third party library for Python, based on C++ and Python.
+- pyexiv2 is a third party library for Python, based on C++ and CPython(≥3.8).
 - You can execute `pip install pyexiv2` to install pyexiv2.
-It contains some compiled library files with the following compatibility conditions:
+It provides compiled library files for the following platforms:
-  - The operating system is Linux, MacOS, or Windows
-  - The CPU architecture is AMD64
-  - The Python interpreter is CPython(≥3.8)
+  - linux-x86_64
+  - linux-aarch64
+  - macos-x86_64
+  - macos-arm64
+  - windows-amd64 (with Microsoft Visual C++ 2022)
-- If you want to run pyexiv2 on another platform, You can download the source code and compile it.
+- If you are using another platform, you need to download the source code of pyexiv2 and compile it.
 See [pyexiv2/lib](https://github.com/LeoHsiao1/pyexiv2/blob/master/pyexiv2/lib/README.md).

 ### FAQ